brown-band/website/pages/commencement.md

   <td style="width: 100px">10:00am–5:15pm</td>
   <td>

-    Flugenflagel at Lincoln Woods State Park: Picnic and Retreat (meet at Fulton)
+    Flugenflagel: Picnic and Retreat (meet at Fulton)

     Bring games, frisbees, etc. and don't forget sunscreen.
 There will be a barbecue and Band T-shirts.